Mathy Mezey Excellence in Aging Award

 2. Sign in with your Professional Heart Daily username and password.

-3. Follow the instructions to set up your profile in ProposalCentral.
+3. Follow these instructions to set up your profile in ProposalCentral.
 Setting up your ProposalCentral profile will only need to be done the first time you login to apply for an American Heart Association Council Awards.
+Please note that the grant maker named American Heart Association is for AHA Research Awards and is a separate log in.

 For more detailed information on ProposalCentral, also included are additional materials on specific ProposalCentral functionality.